 Yeast Infection

 Yeast is a fungus normally found on your skin.
 It’s also found in your digestive system.
-If you’re a woman, you also have yeast in your vaginal area.
+And in the vaginal area of people assigned female at birth.
 When too much yeast grows on your skin or other areas, it can cause an infection.
-This infection is also called candidiasis.
+A common yeast infection is candidiasis.

 Anyone can get a yeast infection.
 Those at higher risk for it include: